I have been looking for a fast wide-field astrophotography setup for fullframe DSLR imaging, as well as ASI CMOS imaging.

 Venus centrally imaged

-However, it can rightfully say that this instrument is properly collimated, and did not show evidence of obvious image defects in a FF corner.
+Out of the box (inspected by TS) I can rightfully say that this instrument is properly collimated, and did not show evidence of obvious image defects.
 The star shape -especially of Venus – was not perfect but I can imagine that the extreme brightness of this object would bring out the worst.